 Past consent does not imply future consent; consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another; and consent can be withdrawn at any time.

 If Sexual or Relationship Misconduct occurs, many survivors do not know where to turn for help or what steps to take after the conduct occurs.
 Although the choices about which options to explore rest solely with the affected student, Simpson College encourages students to take the following steps:

-Do not blame yourself.
+- Do not blame yourself.
 The survivor of Sexual or Relationship Misconduct is never at fault.
-Every attempt will be made to keep the student free from any suggestion that she/he is responsible, was negligent, or assumed the risk of being a survivor of Sexual or Relationship Misconduct.
+Every attempt will be made to keep the student free from any suggestion that the survivor is responsible, was negligent, or assumed the risk of being a survivor of Sexual or Relationship Misconduct.

 The College will do everything reasonably possible to provide a climate that is sensitive to and respectful and supportive of individual needs.
 The student will have access to existing campus counseling and support services and, when appropriate, adjustments will be made to housing assignments, academic/work schedules, etc.

 Supporting a survivor of sexual and/or relationship misconduct is a primary consideration as are explaining options and protecting individual rights.
 Every report of Sexual and/or Relationship Misconduct will be taken seriously and action will be taken as appropriate.